-The finish, which came in Herbst’s 80th series start, was his first of the season and first in the series since March 6, 2021 at Las Vegas, 33 races ago.
-In the XFINITY Series’ last-place rankings, it was the 7th for the #98, the 159th for Ford, and the 361st from a crash.
-Across NASCAR’s top three series, it was the 43rd for the #98, the 985th for Ford, and the 1,283rd from a crash.
+The finish, which came in McLeod’s 118th series start, was his first of the season and first in a Cup Series points race since July 17, 2022 at Loudon, 20 races ago.
+In the Cup Series’ last-place rankings, it was the 20th for the fuel pump, the 31st for the #78, and the 833rd for Chevrolet.
+Across NASCAR’s top three series, it was the 34th for the fuel pump, the 46th for the #78, and the 1,874th for Chevrolet.

 THE BOTTOM FIVE

 36) #78-B.J.
 McLeod / 50 laps / fuel pump

 35) #21-Harrison Burton / 310 laps / running

 34) #51-Cody Ware / 311 laps / running

 33) #10-Aric Almirola / 313 laps / running